 Consequently, this new work organization can become counterproductive if it is poorly supervised and generates stress and frustration.
 This is why it is necessary to be equipped to rethink your workspaces while avoiding these pitfalls.

 In this respect, the Sharvy solution can be your right hand.
-Through a web & mobile application, you offer your employees the possibility to book a workstation before they come on-site.
+Through a web & mobile application, you offer your employees the possibility to book a workstation or a zone, before they come on-site.
 In addition, by allowing desk booking within your company, you avoid congestion and guarantee your employees a serene work environment.

 With such a tool, your employees gain flexibility and can plan their presence in the office in advance, directly impacting their productivity.
 This is why many companies now choose the combination of face-to-face and distance learning.